Skilled Representation In Employment And Labor Law

 - Refusing to commit an illegal act

 There are numerous whistleblower statutes that protect employees who report illegal and wrongful conduct.
-If you have a need for any additional information, please contact our lawyers today at 210-614-9444.
+If you have a need for any additional information, please contact our lawyers today by calling 866-846-1660.

-Our lawyers handle employment law and civil rights cases on a contingency fee system.
+Our lawyers handle employment law and civil rights cases on a contingent-fee system.
 Under this system, no attorney fees are charged unless we are successful in obtaining compensation for you.
 In many cases, our lawyers are able to seek attorney fees from the defendant.